adambard/learnxinyminutes-docs/cobol.html.markdown

       *The above code will output:
       THE FULL NAME IS: BOB COBB

       *Let’s examine it to see why.

-      *First, we declared all of our variables, including the one that we are creating by the string command, in the DATA DIVISISION.
+      *First, we declared all of our variables, including the one that we are creating *by the string command, in the DATA DIVISION.

       *The action takes place down in the PROCEDURE DIVISION.
-We start with the STRING keyword and end with END-STRING.
-In between we         *list what we want to combine together into the larger, master variable.
+      *We start with the STRING keyword and end with END-STRING.
+In between we
+      *list what we want to combine together into the larger, master variable.
       *Here, we are combining FIRST-NAME, a space, and LAST-NAME.

-      *The DELIMITED BY phrase that follows FIRST-NAME and LAST-NAME tells the program how much of each variable we want to capture.
+      *The DELIMITED BY phrase that follows FIRST-NAME and *LAST-NAME tells the program how much of each variable we want to capture.
-      *DELIMITED BY SPACE tells the program to start at the beginning, and capture the variable until it runs into a space.
+      *DELIMITED BY SPACE tells the program to start at the beginning, *and capture the variable until it runs into a space.
       *DELIMITED BY SIZE tells the program to capture the full size of the variable.
       *Since we have DELIMITED BY SPACE after FIRST-NAME, the GIBBERISH part is ignored.